nabajepo/GameSite/README.md

-# Description
+# GameSite – Java Desktop Gaming Environment

+## Overview
+GameSite is a **Java desktop application** that provides a small gaming and multimedia environment for users.

-This software allows users to create an account and log in, allowing them to use all of the software's applications.
+The application allows users to create an account and log in before accessing the different available features.
+User data is stored locally to ensure that multiple users can use the application on the same computer without conflicts.

-The software saves user information locally in a folder to avoid confusion between users using the same laptop.
-The software offers games such as:
+---

+## Features

+Current features include:

+### User System
+- Create an account
+- Login system
+- User information stored locally

+### Music Player
-1) A music player: each player can add their own music and singer.
+- Users can add their own music
-2) Tic-tac-toe: a player can play alone (a robot) or with another person.

------>>>>>>>In process
+- Users can add singers
+- Play music from the local system

+### Games
+- Tic-Tac-Toe game
+- Play against another player
+- (Planned) Play against an AI

+---

+## Technologies Used

+- Java
+- Java Swing
+- JFrame / UI components
+- Local file storage

+---